denodrivers/postgres/docs/README.md

 #### Transaction options

-PostgreSQL provides many options to customize the behavior of transactions, such as isolation level, read modes and startup snapshot.
-All this options can be set by passing a second argument to the `startTransaction` method
+PostgreSQL provides many options to customize the behavior of transactions, such as isolation level, read modes, and startup snapshot.
+All these options can be set by passing a second argument to the `startTransaction` method

 ```ts